fuverdred/fuverdred.github.io/_projects/crossword_filler.md

 ### Grid Choice

 The first question is which grid?
 It is tempting to think a custom grid could be made for any given set to optimise the number of fitted theme words.
 However, there are constraints on what a grid can look like.
-They must have some form of symmetry.
-In fact, there are [~60 standard grids](/grids) the Guardian uses, four examples are shown below.
+They must have some form of symmetry, at least two-fold rotational.
+The reason for symmetry is uncertain, but a symmetrical grid is certainly more pleasing to look at.
+In fact, the Guardian uses a set number of grids (~60 when not reducing for handedness/90 degree rotational symmetry).

 Limiting ourselves to these ~60 grids, it makes sense to only consider grids which have the most spaces matching the theme dictionary word lengths.
 Let's re-arrange the theme dictionary by word length using a ```defaultdict```.